 Joel Bush, Partner

-Joel brings over 15 years of experience in social networking, community building, account and project management, and political campaign consulting and fundraising.
-He has provided strategic counsel to non-profits, political candidates, and issue campaigns on building and implementing online communications plans, social networks, and websites.
+Joel brings over 15 years of experience in social networking, account and project management, symbolic gift catalog development and political campaign consulting and fundraising.
+He has provided strategic counsel to non-profits, political candidates, and issue campaigns on building and implementing online communications plans, social networks, symbolic gift stores, and websites.

 Prior to Common Knowledge, Joel ran his own internet consulting business (Momentum Communications), served as the Online Communications Director for the Westly for Governor (California) campaign, Deputy Chief Information Officer for the State of California, and Deputy Director of Operations for Governor Gray Davis Committee.